froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Determine wether the remote plugin package is an updated version compared to one on the file system.
+Determine whether the remote plugin package is an updated version compared to one on the file system.

 **Parameters**
 `$package_slug`